LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 ## Integrating between VPC

-Why should two applications in same organisation over intenet? \
+Why should two applications in same organisation connect over intenet? \

-Two VPC into a single logical network: VPC peering.
+Use VPC Peering so that u can connect using AWS Global network( not internet) Two VPC into a single logical network: VPC peering.
 Once connected they can communicate with private IP.
 No Single point of failure.
 CIDR should not overlap.
 Need to update route table in both VPC. this-vpc-cidr-block -> local. other-voc-cidr-local -> peering-connection.
 Peering connection is bi-directional(both side traffic)  and both parties need to accept.
 Not transitive.

 We can peer VPC
 * In same region
 * Different region